tpalczew/linear_regression_from_scratch/README.md

 # linear_regression_from_scratch

-linear regression from scratch in python
+This is a simple implementation of the linear regression from scratch in python.